 We will talk about the relationship between law and justice.
 What does it mean for laws to be unjust?
 What are the normative arguments that have been made about how to respond unjust laws?

 We will also talk about criminal justice.
 We will learn about the history of punishment, how the modern prison came to be, and why the penal state has expanded in the US.
 We will also talk about death penalty, and how, why, and when the modern state kills.

 In the final part of the course, we will talk about the place of law and courts in the American system of government.

 In this course we will discuss the historical origins and rise of capitalism, as well as its failures and its future.
 Capitalist economies have generated growth and innovation.
 They have also generated inequality and caused massive exploitation.
 What is capitalism?
 How has capitalism evolved?
 What are its moral foundations?
 What types of capitalisms exist across the world?
 What is racial capitalism?
 Is an egalitarian capitalism possible?
 What are the unique aspects of American capitalism?
 How did the rise of finance in the last few decades affect state-economy relationship?
 Why do capitalist economies end up in decline and failures every so often?
 What do we learn from these crises?
 Can capitalism be reformed?

 Politics: Fundamental Concepts

-This first-year-seminar introduces students to the concepts that remain central to political life: capitalism, class, race, gender, state, citizenship, power, civil society, democracy, anarchy, populism, and fascism, to name a few.
+This first-year-seminar introduces students to the concepts that remain central to political life: capitalism, class, state, citizenship, power, civil society, democracy, liberalism, neoliberalism, conservatism, populism, fascism, anarchism, and intersectionality to name a few.